upthebuzzard/upthebuzzard.github.io/_games/boulesless.md

 * Or, when the first player has a stick, and a later player has a big ball, a cunning ruse is to throw a short jack, ideally into a corner, and throw the stick in such a way as to leave it wedged, blocking any attempt to get close with a ball.
 * There is no rule which says the person throwing the jack has to move after they have thrown their first non-boule.
 So if they happen to choose a direction for the jack with no other clear line of access except from where they are standing, then so be it…
 * Introducing a non-boule with opinionated aerodynamics such as frisbee can be interesting.
 Some players just can't throw it well so won't choose it, leaving it for the more skilled players to take advantage.
 * Pay attention the rhythm of how players are gaining points.
 You may need to time a late surge to get to the 10 points first, and perhaps take a tactical loss to have all the advantages in what you hope might be the final round.
-(Think Nim)
+(Think Nim).
+* So, you have the feather (see below).
+Which rule states you must throw the feather on its own?
+No such rule.
+By all means attach your feather to something weightier.

 {%
     include figure.html